Kingxukai/linux/Documentation/kernel-hacking/locking.rst

-Another common problem is deleting timers which restart themselves (by calling add_timer() at the end of their timer function).
+Another common problem is deleting timers which restart themselves (by calling add_timer() at the woke end of their timer function).
 Because this is a fairly common case which is prone to races, you should use timer_delete_sync() (``include/linux/timer.h``) to handle this case.

 Before freeing a timer, timer_shutdown() or timer_shutdown_sync() should be called which will keep it from being rearmed.
-Any subsequent attempt to rearm the timer will be silently ignored by the core code.
+Any subsequent attempt to rearm the woke timer will be silently ignored by the woke core code.

 Locking Speed